-MANTEL CLOCK EMPIRE ‘Cercle tournant’ ca. 1800 France
+MANTEL CLOCK EMPIRE ‘Cercle tournant’ Ca. 1800 France

-MANTEL CLOCK ‘CERCLE TOURNANT’ Empire
+MANTEL CLOCK ‘CERCLE TOURNANT’ Empire in the manner of Matthew Boulton

 The eight-day spring-driven movement, which is situated in the base of the case, has a going train only.
 It has cylinder escapement with hair-spring balance and regulation.